 This may mean that you make some budget cuts elsewhere–perhaps it’s time to eat out less or cancel that subscription.

 Giving up a $3/day cup of coffee can mean an additional $100/month in savings.
 This is a great place to start.

 Set a challenge to save at least $100/month for the next six months.
 As your income increases and debt decreases, you can bump that amount.

 Remember that as you get deeper into your career, your income will increase.
 The important piece right now is to establish a habit of saving.

-I suggest you get grandmas, grandpas, aunts and uncles on board with your college saving strategy.
+I suggest you get grandmas, grandpas, aunts, and uncles on board with your college saving strategy.

 Another way to deal with the toy surplus is to convert unused toys into a funding source.
-Do you have old toys or baby gear laying around?
+Do you have old toys or baby gear lying around?
 Sell it to a second-hand store and deposit the proceeds into your child’s 529.
 Every little bit helps.

-Finally, make use your own financial windfalls to fund your college savings accounts.
+Finally, make use of your own financial windfalls to fund your college savings accounts.
 If you get a bonus at work, if you inherit money, or if you receive a hefty tax return, then use it to beef up that 529 account.